NickJAFriend/FT-Web-Task/README.md

    * Unit testing is designed for TDD and math - it is slightly overdone if used to test type of a result that has already been redacted.
 However if TDD is used, it is very much a part of a rigorous and correctly used methodology.
 Every outcome MUST first be settled, code should never be broken.
    * I would actively have to rewrite the code to use testing and I consider that, when time has also been mentioned, a waste of resources.

+***

+### Licence

+The code in this brance is licenced under the GNU Lesser General Public License v3.0.
+This entitles you to use it for Free Software or evaluation, it *is* copylefted.
+See [this link](https://www.gnu.org/licenses/lgpl-3.0.en.html) to read about the licence.
+If this interests you - read the book "Rebel Code: Linux And The Open Source Revolution" by Gyln Moody.
+I hope you find it inspiring.

 Thank you for reading.
-Documentation is so much more than a professional solution, it is it's heart.
+Documentation is so much more than a professional solution, it is it's very heart.